Alastair2D/bookmark_manager/README.md

 [Diagram](https://imgur.com/a/iIwn0Za)

-The website will have the following specification:
+The application will have the following specification:
 -------------------------------------------------
-- S1.
-Show a list of bookmarks

 * US1.
 As a user, so I can go to a page I visit regularly, I would like to see a list of all bookmarks
 * US2.
 Add new bookmarks
 * US3.Delete bookmarks
 * US4.
 Update bookmarks